liwinkler0/PHYS200_lab/Lab01/LAB01_C.md

 1. Calculate below the components of each of the three vectors.

-2. Calculate the vector addition of the three vectors:
+2. Calculate the vector addition of the three vectors.

-3. Determine the counterbalance force (the force added to the three to sum up to zero), both in components, and magnitude-direction:
+3. Determine the counterbalance force (the force added to the three to sum up to zero), both in components, and magnitude-direction.